FernandoNarvaez1904/portfolio/docs/intro.md

 ---
 sidebar_position: 1
+title: ""
 ---

-# Welcome to My Portfolio
+import TerminalBanner from '@site/src/components/TerminalBanner';

+<TerminalBanner
+  name="Diego Romero"
-Hi there!
+  about="Hi there!
 I'm Diego Romero, a passionate full-stack developer who loves building amazing web applications and solving complex problems with code.
-I've been working in software development since 2018, and I'm excited to share my journey with you.
+I've been working in software development since 2018, and I'm excited to share my journey with you."
+/>

 ## What You'll Find Here